 Portfolios of evidence are a little more robust than journals and can be used to evaluate pieces of technical work, rather than just thoughts and feelings.
 It should be noted that where work is marked and assessed (there are right and wrong answers, and participants receive a score), this becomes quantitative data.
 However, when assessing creative projects, such as lesson plans in projects to improve pedagogy, or seasonal agricultural plans, or school improvement plans, these do not have clear write and wrong answers, but can be of carrying quality.
 These can be assessed as to whether they meet a set of key criteria, or whether they are workable in a given circumstance.
 These are useful records of personal-professional development.

 Concept Mapping provides a visual representation of how ideas held by informants link together.
 This is information formed from an analysis of data on these ideas as reported by informants.
 This is an example where deductive reasoning is used, where information gathered in analyzed for patterns, from which a tentative hypothesis is derived and tested, and from which theories can then be built.
-Concept Maps are frequently used in areas of action research, or participatory research.
+Concept Maps are frequently used in areas of action research, or participatory research and decision-making.

 Case studies involve detailed deep dive information, usually focuses on a single case, or a small number of cases.
 These are particularly relevant where the researcher aims to gather rich and detailed information.
 These are intensive studies which will focus on context and the depth of change.
 Case studies, if done systematically, can generate bodies of data which can, in turn, be used for qualitative comparative analysis to analyze causation using Boolean Algebra.
 Case studies can combine a range of data collection methods, and points to draw a really comprehensive picture